Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 batch_range                Range over the batches.
 ========================   ======================================================================

-methods regarding batch access.
-ALl these methods are constant time complexity:
+Methods regarding batch access.
+All these methods have constant time complexity:

 ==========================================   ======================================================================
 Method                                       Description